Maximizer02/maximum-brainfuck/README.md

 - "€" : Conditon is true if the cells value is higher than the cached one, else false.
 - "µ" : Conditon is true if the cells value is equal to the cached one, else false.
 - "\\" : Invert the current Condition value.
+- '"' : Insert string into tape via code, inserts in the same way as ";".

 ### Demo code